Te Puna Toiora: Mental Health and Nutrition Research

-Siobhan is a Masters student within the Mental Health and Nutrition Research Group.
+Siobhan is a PhD student within Te Puna Toiora, the Mental Health and Nutrition Research Group.
 She has a Bachelor of Science majoring in Psychology from the University of Canterbury and is passionate about maternal nutrition and infant development.

 Her current research targets the effects of micronutrient supplementation in utero on maternal-infant relationships and infant development.
 As part of her research, Siobhan is involved in a double blind, randomised, placebo controlled trial investigating the mental health outcomes of micronutrient supplementation on pregnant women with low mood and/or anxiety.
 Siobhan is interested to explore the relationship that micronutrients have on infant gut microbiota, growth and development in addition to how they exert their effects on maternal psychologic al outcomes.
 Siobhan is particularly excited about the potential for prenatal micronutrient supplementation to influence mental and physical health outcomes in both mother and baby.